Data Technician (Level 3) and NHS Leadership Academy Edward Jenner Award

 • Line Manager to mentor the apprentice.

-Listed as an Approved Provider on HEE and NHS Procurement
+Listed as an Approved Provider under an NHS Procurement

 Application Timescale

-It takes on average 2 months to complete all application stages for this programme.
+- It takes on average 2 months to complete all application stages for this programme.

-If recruiting to this position, additional time will be required for recruitment and advertising stages.
+- If recruiting to this position, additional time will be required for recruitment and advertising stages.

 Additional Training Hub Support

-• Have access to all resources provided by the L&SCPC Training Hub such as Digital training, Health and Wellbeing support and events.
+- All resources provided by the L&SC PC Training Hub such as Digital training, Health and Wellbeing support and events.

-• Non-clinical Training and Resources: this webpage lists training and resources for non-clinical roles, which may compliment the apprenticeship (always check suitability with your apprenticeship training provider)
+- And, the Non-clinical Training and Resources.
+This webpage lists training and resources for non-clinical roles, which may compliment the apprenticeship (always check suitability with your apprenticeship education provider).

 Information Last Updated